Polpetta/bitdispenser.dev/content/english/posts/hello-world.md

 needed to implement and use NameCheap APIs (currently it is the DNS provider I use for most of my websites).
 "What's the difficulty?" one would ask.
-[Here is the official documentation](https://www.namecheap.com/support/api/intro/), and even if the APIs look promising, while studing them my will to live decreased a little bit, and so I decided that if I wanted to get up and running with less maintenance as possible, with a good uptime while having the maximum automatization possible I needed to rely on a dedicated service.
+[Here is the official documentation](https://www.namecheap.com/support/api/intro/), and even if the APIs look promising, while studying them my will to live decreased a little bit, and so I decided that if I wanted to get up and running with less maintenance as possible, with a good uptime while having the maximum automation possible I needed to rely on a dedicated service.
 Luckily [fleek.co](https://fleek.co) was what I was searching for.
 They currently provide the possibility to buy a domain from their website, giving them all the hassle of updating the new website on IPFS, distributing it, refreshing a very